Bold Predictions for Top College Football Freshmen in 2018

 Bold Prediction: Appears in every game, but never supplants Jake Fromm at starter

 There might not be a dual-threat quarterback in college football who is better than Justin Fields.
 We aren't just talking about incoming freshmen, either.
-Fields is gifted enough to immediately come in and out-perform established RPO studs like Kelly Bryant, Khalil Tate, McKenzie Milton and Brandon Wimbush.
+Fields is gifted enough to immediately come in and outperform established run/pass-option studs like Kelly Bryant, Khalil Tate, McKenzie Milton and Brandon Wimbush.

-Even though Georgia has a returning quarterback (Jake Fromm) who just led the team to the national championship game, Kirby Smart would have a hard time redshirting a player with this much potential.
+Even though Georgia has a returning quarterback (Fromm) who just led the team to the national championship game, Kirby Smart would have a hard time redshirting a player with this much potential.
 Barring an injury during fall camp, expect to see Fields on the field early and often—especially in blowout wins.

 Regardless of the speculations made before, during and after spring practices, though, this is still Fromm's job to lose.
 He tied Ohio State's four-year starter J.T.
-Barrett in QB rating last season, ranking eighth nationally.
+Barrett in passer rating last season, ranking eighth nationally.
 As tempting as it may be to hand over the keys to the new stud, benching that type of efficiency would be just plain wrong.

 At the very least, it would be unprecedented.
 In the past decade, there hasn't been one case of a quarterback posting a QB rating of 160 or higher, returning to school, staying healthy and getting anything less than the lion's share of snaps the following year.
 Fields will get a good chunk of playing time—if only because he's more mobile than Fromm—but he isn't winning the starting job.